 What was life like 2,000 years ago in what is now the Puget Sound region of Washington State?

-All of the west coast tribes were considered rich by the other Indian nations.
-Of all the coastal Indians, the Tulalip, Swinomish, Lummi and Skagit tribes were considered the most rich.
-These were the Indian tribes who lived in the Puget Sound area of Washington State.
+All of the west coast tribes were considered rich by the other Native Americans.
+Of all the coastal Native Americans, the Tulalip, Swinomish, Lummi and Skagit tribes were considered the most rich.
+These were the people who lived in the Puget Sound area of Washington State.

 What made these tribes so wealthy?
 It wasn't the discovery of oil, although these early people did love to dunk their food in whale oil to give it flavor.
 It wasn't the discovery of gold or silver, although these early people were talented artists.
 They would have made gorgeous jewelry from gold and silver (if they had discovered gold or silver!)
 But, they did not use metal of any kind.
 They did not have gold statues or iron pots or brass weapons.
 What made them so rich and famous?
 Food!
 An abundance of food and safe, sturdy shelter made them famous.